klam2k20/topia-frontend-challenge/README.md

 You will wrap the results of this algorithm in a user interface of your own design.

-- At the root level of this project, in `App.js`, you are expected to present a button named `User List`.
+- At the root level of this project, in `App.js`, you are expected to present a button named `Create User List`.
-- Pressing this button will launch a modal that will display a list of users that are on the visible screen centered on `x, y`
-- The default values for the fields should be `x = 800; y = 400`
+- Pressing this button will launch a modal that will display input fields for current position with default values of `x = 800; y = 400`
 - `x, y` (the user’s current position) should be editable in the modal and as it changes it should update the results of the list.
 - The list of users can be found in `/src/utils/constants.js`
-- Upon opening the modal and when current position and screen size update state, run a utility located in `/src/utils/listUsersInView.js` called `listUsersInView`.
+- Upon closing the modal and when current position and screen size update state, run a utility located in `/src/utils/listUsersInView.js` called `listUsersInView`.
 This function should return an array of the users in view. `more details about the functionality of this utility are below`
 - From this array, list the users in a table, sorted by distance to the center `x,y`
 - Columns for the table should be: username, distance, and a visual indication whether this user is a broadcaster or not.
 For this, there is a field called `is_broadcaster` in the user object.
-- Closing the modal should bring you back to our input fields and button which we can change to alter the list in the modal.
-We should also be able to alter the screen size to change the arguments to `listUsersInView`
 - For purposes of this test and for use in `listUsersInView` assume the avatar height and width for each user is `height = 125px` and `width = 50px` and that the position of each user is the center point of the avatar

 ### User List Functionality